couchbase/docs-operator/listAndDescribe.md

 # Listing And Describing Resources

-When a couchbase cluster is deployed, additional kubernetes resources such as pods and services are created by the operator to facilitate its deployment.
+When a couchbase cluster is deployed, additional Kubernetes resources such as pods and services are created by the operator to facilitate its deployment.
 All resources originating from the couchbase-operator are labeled in order to make it easy to list and describe resources belonging to a specific cluster.
 The following is a description of all the resources created by the operator during cluster runtime.

 Note that each of the commands below use kubectl with default namespace ```kubectl -n default ...```.
 If you've deployed your cluster using a different namespace then you will need to explicitly provide a different namespace.